saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 + Application Container Cloud provides out-of-the-box Service Binding for Data Hub Cloud (if both the services are in the same identity domain).
 This gives your app a secure communication channel without you having to do anything explicitly and no port related configuration is required at the database infrastructure level.

-+ And is here is how the Cassandra Data Model looks like
+Here is how the Cassandra data model looks like

 ![](images/2.png)

-	`tweeter` the twitter screen name e.g. vmotamar `tweet`  the tweet itself (string format)
-	`tweet_id` the ID of the tweet
+	`tweeter` - the twitter screen name e.g. vmotamar `tweet`  - the tweet itself (string format) `tweet_id` - the ID of the tweet
-	`created` the time stamp format of when the tweet was created `created_date` the date in text format e.g. 2018–01–01
+	`created` - the time stamp format of when the tweet was created `created_date` - the date in text format e.g. 2018–01–01

 This table is meant to store tweets in time series style — the primary key is designed keeping this requirement in mind.
 It consists of a single partition key and clustering columns

 `created_date` is the partition key which implies that:

-	it is used to determine the partition in which a particular tweet will land each partition will contain a day worth of tweets only this column can be used in the WHERE clause (unless you create a secondary index) of your query i.e. it allows you to search for all tweets for a particular day (you will see this in action later)
+- it is used to determine the partition in which a particular tweet will land
+- each partition will contain a day worth of tweets
+- only this column can be used in the WHERE clause (unless you create a secondary index) of your query i.e. it allows you to search for all tweets for a particular day (you will see this in action later)

 `create` and `tweeter` are clustering columns

-	they determine how data is sorted on disk and returned in queries since created column is specified before tweeter, the tweet time stamp will be used for sorting (i.e. the latest tweet first) followed by the twitter screen name (alphabetical order) you can use the tweeter column in a where clause (as well) by adding allow filtering to the query
+- they determine how data is sorted on disk and returned in queries
+- since `created` column is specified before `tweeter`, the tweet time stamp will be used for sorting (i.e. the latest tweet first) followed by the twitter screen name (alphabetical order)
+- you can use the `tweeter` column in a `where` clause (as well) by adding `allow filtering` to the query

 ### Infrastructure setup steps ###